 When you utilize a rollover program, you have access to your retirement savings that are tax-deferred and penalty-free and can be used to invest in a business.
 This is called Rollover for Small Business Startup by the Internal Revenue Service.
 When the transaction is completed, your new business now has cash to use for any business expense.
 Your new retirement plan will also have shares of stock that are equal to your initial investment.

-Another funding strategy for funding your franchise business is venture capital.
-This business strategy will allow you to sell a percentage of your business to a venture capitalist in exchange for capital.
+Another strategy for funding your franchise business is venture capital.
+This business strategy allows you to sell a percentage of your business to a venture capitalist in exchange for capital.
 The capital can also come from investment banks or other financial institutions.
-To the investor, this is a high-risk investment, so an entrepreneur who wants to open a franchise must keep in mind that they could potentially lose the capital if the business doesn’t succeed when using this strategy.
+To the investor, this is a high-risk investment, so an entrepreneur who wants to open a franchise must keep in mind that they could potentially lose the capital if the business doesn’t succeed.
 Owning a franchise can be a costly investment, so obtaining venture capital could be a great funding strategy for your small franchise business.

 Taking on a Partner

 A form of equity funding is taking on a partner or partners.
 When you take on a partner, you are giving up a portion of your control of the franchise business for funding.
 To ensure a successful partnership, you and your partner(s) should be in agreement on the direction of the franchise business and what will make it the most profitable franchises out there.

 A debt funding strategy for your franchise business is credit cards.
 You can use this strategy if you are unable to obtain investment funds or get a loan from a bank.
 While the interest rate on a credit card is typically higher than the one on a loan, you may find it easier to obtain a credit card than a loan.